 - An academic service or leadership statement explaining what kind of service/advocacy work you are committed to, along with a list of and links to your work in this area

-- Links to or audio recordings of interviews you’ve given for podcasts, newspaper articles, blog posts, etc.
+- Links to or audio recordings of interviews you’ve given on podcasts, in newspapers, or for blogs

-- Films, TV episodes, digital projects, or any other creative work you’ve produced relevant to your professional endeavors
+- Films, TV episodes, digital projects, or any other creative work you’ve produced that are relevant to your professional endeavors

 - Social media links to the accounts you keep public and want folks to follow you on (don’t include links to social media accounts you keep private or don’t want colleagues connecting with you through)

-- Reviews of your work—book reviews, book blurbs, testimonials, etc.
+- Reviews of your work—book reviews, book blurbs, testimonials

 - A contact page